jxxssicaa/dh110jessicang/(/README.md

 ## Website 2: New York State Library
 <img width="1175" alt="NYSL- SCREENSHOT" src="https://user-images.githubusercontent.com/91767108/135786657-ca69ecee-0dfa-48e6-9562-a93f513c861d.png">

 ##### Background information: The New York State Library is part of the Office of Cultural Education, within the New York State Education Department.
-It has three different libraries inclusing the Research Library, the Talking Book and Braille Library, and the Division of Library Development.
+It has three different libraries inclus]ding the Research Library, the Talking Book and Braille Library, and the Division of Library Development.
 You can access the website here: https://www.nysl.nysed.gov
 ##### Website Overall feedback:

 # Design Feedback